National Association of Real Estate Investment Trusts (NAREIT)

 2019 NAREIT introduces diversity and inclusion recognition awards to firms with a strong commitment to supporting the cause in the workplace and in communities.

-2020 The IRS allows REITs to use up to 90% stock to satisfy distribution requirements after Nareit's successful advocacy.
-Furthermore, the Securities and Exchange Commission (SEC) adopts some of NAREIT’s suggestions regarding changing disclosure requirements and other descriptions.
+2020 After Nareit's successful advocacy, the IRS allowed REITs to use up to 90% of stock to satisfy distribution requirements.
+Furthermore, the Securities and Exchange Commission (SEC) adopted some of NAREIT’s suggestions regarding changing disclosure requirements and other descriptions.

 Linked is an excellent chart from NAREIT that summarizes the development of the real estate industry as a timeline.

-The chart highlights changes in real estate that have been introduced in the form of REITs since 1960.
+The chart highlights changes in real estate introduced in the form of REITs since 1960.
 Today's investors have many opportunities to diversify their portfolios into real estate, even specialty real estate.

 National Association of Real Estate Investment Trusts (NAREIT) FAQs